FallingSky65/SatPathVisualizer/README.md

 # SatPathVisualizer

 [SatPathVisualizer](https://github.com/FallingSky65/SatPathVisualizer) is a C++ library for creating satellite orbit path visualizations.
+An example video made with this library can be seen on [YouTube](https://youtu.be/PbOrMjX0KfM?si=mG8EJVs6aDeIXKlX)

 ## Installing Dependencies